 The Thing is an enduring horror classic that stands among the best ever made.
 The practical effects have certainly aged a bit, the movie turns 37 in two days after all, but they’re still as effective and terrifying as the best digital magic of today’s films.
 Additionally, the story and titular extraterrestrial entity, one that can take the form and memories of anyone or anything it absorbs, allow for some of the most unnerving, paranoia-inducing moments in cinema.

 Until a couple of years ago, Watchmen was my favorite superhero movie of all time.
-Zack Snyder’s adaptation of Alan Moore’s seminal graphic novel is astoundingly faithful to the source material, only making a few tweaks (one of which I think is an improvement), and does an unbelievable job at bringing the comic’s gritty world to life.
+Zack Snyder’s adaptation of Alan Moore’s seminal graphic novel is astoundingly faithful to the source material, only making a few tweaks (one of which I think is an improvement), and does an unbelievable job at bringing the comic’s gritty world and damaged heroes to life.
 The cast is damn-near perfect as well, and it introduced me to some of my favorite actors like Patrick Wilson, Jeffrey Dean Morgan, and the unfathomably underrated Jackie Earle Haley.
 I think part of why I’ve been more forgiving of Snyder’s more recent superhero flicks, most of which received criticism for being too dark, is because I can see bits of Watchmen in them.
 If HBO’s upcoming Watchmen series is half as good as this, it’ll be a success in my book.

 And now, the top five: